Stone Axe Pastoral operations are based in strategic locations around Australia for the following reasons:

 Stone Axe Pastoral owns a large fullblood Wagyu herd, which forms the basis of its fullblood Wagyu donor herd.

 The fullblood Wagyu donor herd is located at Holbrook Vet Centre, NSW, under the careful management of embryologist Reon Holmes.
-The fullblood Wagyu donor herd is derived from the original Westholme fullblood Wagyu breeding lines.
+The fullblood Wagyu donor herd is derived from the original fullblood Wagyu breeding lines imported into Australia.

-Westholme exported from Japan to the USA three champion Japanese registered fullblood Wagyu sires and 84 superior quality Japanese registered fullblood Wagyu females.
+Our Founder exported from Japan to the USA three champion Japanese registered fullblood Wagyu sires and 84 superior quality Japanese registered fullblood Wagyu females.
 Being the first ever export of fullblood Wagyu females out of Japan.
 The first imports of fullblood Wagyu genetics arrived in Australia in 1998.
-Mr Walker then developed the Westholme fullblood Wagyu breeding lines, which now accounts for more than 70% of all Wagyu genetics in Australia.
+The fullblood Wagyu breeding line developed by Mr Walker now accounts for more than 70% of all Wagyu genetics in Australia.